Touch a hot stove. Ouch.

 Payment: Credit cards accepted through Paypal (you do not need a Paypal account).

-Includes access to all Telesessions, monthly webinars, Summer Camp for The Mind 2019, two retreats, 9 month Seattle group for those who are local, two solo sessions.
+Includes access to all Telesessions, monthly webinars, Summer Camp for The Mind 2019, two retreats, two solo sessions.

 (Anyone who enrolled in these programs separately would pay over $4000.
 Being a part of YOI brings you a huge discount for ongoing, connected inquiry with a lovely community of people for a whole year).